Oh, Hi! It’s me, Sam

 It went on for a long time because there was no clearly-defined enemy to rally against; sometimes, the mold was one set by Society, and sometimes it was one created by people who I loved and desperately wanted to love me back, and other times it was my own mindset and impatience that forced me into roles that didn’t fit.

-The ever-present ache, the one that seemed as if it reached across dimensions to torture me from a Life that I could never have, caused me mountains of shame about who I am and how I could never seem to figure my shit out.
+The ever-present ache, the one that seemed as if it reached across dimensions to torture me from a Life that I could never have, caused me mountains of shame about who I was and how I could never seem to get it together.

 with you.